 What does your garden grow?
 Exhibits are judged on the quality, numbers of varieties included, and attractiveness of the display.
-What does your garden grow?
-Exhibits are judged on the quality, numbers of varieties included, and attractiveness of the display.
 Your display should not include more than 10% fruit or 10% flowers.

-Please bring a tray or cardboard to hold your exhibit, maximum size of 2' x 2'.
+board to hold your exhibit, maximum size of 2' x 2'.